-- (a) Core Subjects.
+(a) Core Subjects.
 All core grading instruments for the Graduate Course are designed to achieve a goal of an A- mean or raw score equivalent, but they are not normalized (curved).
 Students are welcome to discuss any assessment or examination with the Departmental Course Manager responsible for administration of the examination/assessment.
-However, any appeal of grades, assessment instruments, or individual items within those instruments must be made formally through the process in sub-paragraph (e) below. - (1) Administrative and Civil Law assesses student performance and understanding of the core subjects using three sub-courses, each graded by an examination.
+However, any appeal of grades, assessment instruments, or individual items within those instruments must be made formally through the process in sub-paragraph (e) below.

+(1) Administrative and Civil Law assesses student performance and understanding of the core subjects using three sub-courses, each graded by an examination.
 Examinations may consist of objective questions, essays, or both.
-Specifics are provided in the Administrative and Civil Law syllabus. - (2) Criminal Law assesses student performance using two sub-courses: Military Justice I and Military Justice II, each graded by examinations, written / oral practical exercises, and class participation as set forth in the syllabus for each sub-course. - (3) Contract and Fiscal Law assesses student performance using two sub-courses, Government Contract Law and Federal Fiscal Law, each graded by written examinations, and participation in seminars, workshops, and plenary sessions.
-The final grade for each of these sub-courses is based on the weighted average of the examination, workshop and seminar participation, and plenary participation.
-Specifics are provided in the syllabus for each sub-course. - (4) National Security Law assesses individual student performance using two subcourses, Law of Armed Conflict and National Security Law.
-Each sub-course final grade is based solely on its respective examination which are fully essay instruments.
-Specifics are provided in the Law of Armed Conflict and National Security Law syllabi. - (5) The PCP plenary sessions in the core assess performance as outlined in the PCP Manual on a pass/fail basis.
-The core scholarly paper is graded using the letter grade scale above and the rubric contained in the PCP Manual.
-Students who choose either research paper option or the theses will receive their final grade for both their core scholarly paper requirement and any additional elective credits award based on the option chosen.
+Specifics are provided in the Administrative and Civil Law syllabus.

+(2) Criminal Law assesses student performance using two sub-courses: Military Justice I and Military Justice II, each graded by examinations, written / oral practical exercises, and class participation as set forth in the syllabus for each sub-course.

+(3) Contract and Fiscal Law assesses student performance using two sub-courses, Government Contract Law and Federal Fiscal Law, each graded by written examinations, and participation in seminars, workshops, and plenary sessions.
+The final grade for each of these subcourses is based on the weighted average of the examination, workshop and seminar participation, and plenary participation.
+Specifics are provided in the syllabus for each subcourse.

+(4) National Security Law assesses student performance using two sub-courses, National Security Law I and National Security Law II.
+Each sub-course final grade is based on quiz and essay instruments.
+Specifics are provided in the National Security Law syllabus.

+(5) The PCP plenary sessions in the core assess performance as outlined in the PCP Manual on a pass/fail basis.
+The core scholarly paper and book review is graded using the letter grade scale above and the rubrics contained in the PCP Manual.
+The core writing requirement is three (3) credits and the grade is weighted at 90% for the scholarly paper grade and 10% for the book review grade.
+Students who choose either research paper option or the theses will receive the final grade for all elective credits awarded based on the option chosen weighted at 100% for their scholarly paper grade.